 - Accept an official offer for a qualified internship.

 - Apply for credit by filling out the CSE 301 Credit Request Form.
 You must log in with your CSE credentials to properly submit this form.
-You will then receive an add code to register by the start of Period 2 registration.

 - Complete and submit the required assignments (outlined on the CSE 301 syllabus).